crdschurch/crds-signin-checkin/front_end/README.md

     * Really?
 Why???
 * Acquire an API key to use when sending REST requests to the backend API.
   * This is found in the MinistryPlatform admin interface, under Administration->Client API Keys
   * You will need a key that allows 'localhost' in the Allowed Domains
+  * This key needs to be sent in a request header called 'Crds-Api-Key'
+    * This is automatically handled by the [HttpClientService.createAuthorizationHeader()](src/app/shared/services/http-client.service.ts) method

 ### Install Dependencies
 ```